feldera/feldera/docs/tutorials/basics/part2.md

 Start the pipeline you created in Part 1 of the tutorial from a clean state:

-- If the pipeline is still running, click <icon icon="bx:stop-circle" /> to shutdown it down.
+- If the pipeline is still running, click <icon icon="bx:stop-circle" /> to shut it down.
 - Click <icon icon="bx:play-circle" /> to restart the pipeline.

 ## Step 2.
 Subscribe to output changes